 To deceive is to cower from truth.

 I moved back to the United States.
 I reconnected with friends and family.
 I started telling them.
 It was the bravest thing I have ever done.

-It was the first time I remember feeling truly proud of myself.
+In my quest to stay busy, I had accomplished some difficult things, but this was the first time I remember feeling truly proud of myself.
 It was the first time I ever felt peace.
-I didn't know before that that I had never felt peace.
+I didn't know before coming out that I had never felt peace.
 It was like seeing color for the first time.